Alopez6991/Drone_AVL_UNR/getting_the_drone_set_up.md

 #### TELEM1
 Set this up to one end of a radio temelemetry. connet the paired other end of the telemetry to your OffboardComp.
 #### TELEM2
 you need a cable that goes from TELEM2 to usb on the OffboardComp.
 This cable is an FTDI Cable.
 This cable is nescisary for getting any ROS and MAVROS comunications working.
 You will probably need to make this cable.
-I would start by buying an [FTDI cable](https://www.amazon.com/Ximimark-FT232RL-Serial-Adapter-Arduino/dp/B07T8YHBH1)
+I would start by buying an [FTDI cable](https://www.amazon.com/Ximimark-FT232RL-Serial-Adapter-Arduino/dp/B07T8YHBH1) **CUT THE POWER CABLE (RED) BEFORE PLUGGING IT IN**

 # Set-up (Code)
 On the DroneComp and the OffboardComp install the following.
 This installs ros and all the dependencies that will be needed for runing future code (you can skip thsi step if your system is already sert up).\